What are game mods? Are mods safe to install?

-While mods can keep you entertained for hours even after mastering the original game, they are not always safe to download.
-Such software can transform into the perfect bait for getting users to infect their devices unknowingly.
+Game mods (short for modifications) add new components to original games, like code or syntax.
+Sadly, such software can transform into the perfect bait for getting users to infect their devices unknowingly.

-And such unfortunate scenarios are nothing new.
-Experts have been reporting them for years, like GTA V mods containing remote access trojans (RATs) and keyloggers.
+- Experts have reported them for years, like containing remote access trojans (RATs) and keyloggers.
 The latter captured Steam and Facebook account credentials.

-The legality behind game modding is problematic.
 Studios can allow fan-generated content, while others treat it as an infringement of the legal rights of the copyright owner.
-It is also possible that modders will need explicit approval from the game developers before they can make a mod.

-Of course, mods that do not enforce the use of a legal game copy can be in hot water.
 Additionally, the issue of profiting from game mods is also tense.
-While modders can receive donations, they cannot get straight-up payments.
+While enthusiasts can receive donations, they cannot get straight-up payments.

-Lastly, some mods could set off anti-cheating system alarms.
-Therefore, using specific game alterations can be a bannable offense.
-For instance, an Elden Ring mod allowing players to lift the FPS cap could be a reason for bans.
+Lastly, some custom additions could set off anti-cheating system alarms.
+For instance, an Elden Ring mod allowing players to liftcould be a reason for bans.

 Malware disguised as game mods

-Mods can overhaul the standard mechanics, build new worlds, and offer unique storylines.
-In addition to these welcome alterations, mods could contain something unexpected and damaging.
+Mod game development can overhaul the standard mechanics, build new worlds, and offer unique storylines.
+However, they can also contain malware, stealing passwords or corrupting files.

-A developer going byreportedly added an automatic updater into their work.
+A developer going byreportedly added an automatic updater to their work.
 The updater allowed the developer to install malware on devices.
-Additionally, some mods significantly hindered gameplay.

-Researchers from Cisco Talos had detected a significant increase in malware using gaming-related content as bait.
-The tainted software delivered different malware strains.
-However, the most popular were remote access trojans.
+The most popular were remote access trojans.
 Hackers distributed such information-stealing viruses through YouTube how-to videos and fraudulent websites.

 Exclusive content hides malware

-In 2020, researchers detected a scam targeting Valorant players.
+In 2020, researchers detected a scam.
 The rigged software masqueraded as a product licensing key, giving access to the beta version of Valorant.
 Instead, it contained a keylogger, capturing everything that users type.

 How to know if you can trust a game mod?

-- Bogus software distribution sites.
 Respected modding communities like Nexus Mods have a broad selection of software.
-However, you should never venture into little-known websites offering unlicensed software or mods.
+However, you should never venture into little-known websites offering unlicensed software.
 Many YouTube how-to videos promote such malicious downloads.

-- Scan software with trusted antivirus programs.
-User-generated content is never fully reliable, even if you download mods from well-known sources.
+User-generated content is never fully reliable, even if you download it from well-known sources.
 Therefore, protect your devices with antivirus software and run scans to see whether there are many issues.

-- Do not trust shady platforms.
 This recommendation applies during your entire online journey.
 Websites with a dozen download buttons and pop-ups might immediately trigger warnings.
 However, othercan be more subtle.

-- Do not mix modding and piracy.
-Modding elevates gaming experiences, and successful products can attract more game buyers.
-Therefore, mods should encourage the use of official software.
+Game mods elevate gaming experiences, and successful products can attract more game buyers.
+Therefore, they should encourage the use of official software.
 If a mod offers a paid game included for free, it is not a legitimate download.